osiModel/ASCII-IMAGE/README.md

 ![IMAGE](https://github.com/user-attachments/assets/9925c626-6610-4a75-8ff8-8216442f4a33)

 ### How to make it?
-First of all you need to to set image path.You can do it bu member function:
+First of all you need to set image path.You can do it by calling member function:
 ```
 PathFinder pf;
 pf.SetImagePath("path/to/img.png");